docs

 When Medi is not the right fit

-If the PT practices in your book use WebPT, Clinicient, Casamba, or another PT-specific practice management system that handles the 8-minute rule calculation, KX tracking, and GP modifier assignment natively, the same calculus applies.
-Medi is a billing-company operating layer.
-If the underlying practice system handles the specialty-specific rules correctly and exports clean claims, Medi adds value at the billing-company level — cross-practice denial queues, ERA review, underpayment detection, reporting.
-If your book is small enough that per-practice workflows are manageable, that incremental value may not justify the investment.
+If the chiropractic practices you manage run a specialty EHR (ChiroTouch, Jane, ECLIPSE, Genesis Chiropractic Software) that already handles claims scrubbing, SOAP note integration, and region-count validation, Medi's value as the billing-company layer turns on whether that EHR exports clean 837s and whether you need cross-practice oversight on top of it.
+The same calculus applies if your PT practices run WebPT, Clinicient, Casamba, or another PT-specific system that handles the 8-minute rule, KX tracking, and GP assignment natively.
+Medi is a billing-company operating layer; when the underlying practice system handles the specialty rules and exports clean claims, Medi's value is the cross-practice oversight described above rather than the per-claim coding logic.
+If your book is small enough that per-practice workflows are manageable, that incremental value may not justify the switch.

 Frequently asked questions